 - 6g wheat gluten provides 3 percent of the DV

 The casein is a higher-quality protein.
-It contains more of the essential amino acids.
+It contains more of the essential amino acids that adults need to maintain a healthy diet.
 In order to correctly reflect a protein’s quality on a label, you must use a protein digestibility-corrected amino acid score (PDCAAS) to calculate the %DV.
-The FDA only requires %DV for protein on labels intended for infants and children, or on products that make a protein claim:
+The FDA only requires %DV for protein on labels intended for infants and children or on products that make a protein claim.
+As the FDA defines:

 If you know the amino acid breakdown of your product (if it’s not on your COA, request it from your supplier), you can calculate the PDCAAS by multiplying the protein digestibility (found on this chart) by the amino acid score, or the limiting amino acid — that with the lowest percentage in the amino acid breakdown.